Table of Content

 Direct messaging on LinkedIn is where calls are booked and money is made.

-If you follow these instructions, you’ll start 15-20 sales conversations with your ideal prospects, while adding 100+ 1st-degree connections to your network.
-Every. single. month.
+If you follow these instructions, you’ll start 15–20 sales conversations with your ideal prospects while adding 100+ 1st-degree connections to your network every single month.

-The secret to not looking spammy and getting real results from direct messaging is to target one, specific niche at a time and send a series of short, non-salesly messages to them.
+The secret to not looking spammy and getting real results from direct messaging is to target one, specific niche at a time and send a series of short, non-salesy messages to them.
 We’ll go into detail below.

 First, buy LinkedIn Sales Navigator.
-It’s $99/month and it’s the only way to build and save great targeting lists.
+It’s $99/month and the only way to build and save great targeting lists.

-Then, build a targeting list for each persona below:
+Build a targeting list for each persona below:

-• Local prospects (the specific city you live in)
+- Local prospects (the specific city you live in)

-• Lookalike audience (prospects who resemble your best clients)
+- Lookalike audience (prospects who resemble your best clients)

-• Perfect-fit prospects (prospects most likely to need your service)
+- Perfect-fit prospects (prospects most likely to need your service)

-• Ideal partners (people most likely to refer you business)
+- Ideal partners (people most likely to refer you business)

 Watch this video to learn exactly how to build each list: